 We do not prune for transmitted signal as there is no legal right to a transmitted signal and there are a variety of other means to obtain a similar service (sometimes the simplest solution can be to move the position of the aerial or dish to a new location).
-In the majority of cases the tree would have been an established feature of the landscape prior to its growth causing disturbance to a signal.
-Any tree works carried out are normally instructed due to other reasons, for instance the condition of the tree, to reduce the potential for damage to adjacent structures, etc. which may have the associated benefit of improving reception.
+In most cases the tree would have been an established feature of the landscape prior to its growth causing disturbance to a signal.
+Any tree work carried out is normally instructed due to other reasons, for instance the condition of the tree, to reduce the potential for damage to adjacent structures, etc. which may have the associated benefit of improving reception.